fossil loop still_tom mcnamara0.jpg

 Tom McNamara's film awards and honors

-I’ve been a National Park ranger.
-I’ve guest lectured and developed STEM curriculum for the City University of New York’s Graduate Center, New York University, and the University of North Carolina at Charlotte.
+I’ve taught and developed STEM media-making curriculum for New York University and the University of North Carolina at Charlotte.

-See everything I do at the links: videos, education, infographics, photography, as well as writing and creative strategies.
+See everything I do at the links: videos, education, infographics, photography, as well as writing and creative content strategies.

 AWARDS & HONORS